urbit/docs/tutorials/arvo/arvo.md

 ++  move  [p=duct q=arvo]                               ::  arvo move
 ```

 If ducts are a call stack, then how do we make calls and produce results?
+Arvo
-Arvo processes `move`s which are a combination of message data and metadata.
-There are two types of `move`s.
+processes `move`s which are a combination of message data and metadata.
+There
+are three types of `move`s: `%pass`, `%give`, and `%unix`.

 A `%pass` move is analogous to a call:

 ```
 [duct %pass return-path=path vane-name=@tD data=card]